 Symptoms can often tell you most of what you need to know about your hormones.
 If you have more than three of these, hormone imbalance may be present, and you may need to have a laboratory test done to provide a clearer picture of your hormone issues.

-Purchase organic fruits and vegetables as much as possible.
+Then, start by purchasing products that are biodegradable, packed in glass, and not plastic; eat less meat, dairy and farmed fish, and try to avoid synthetic estrogens – purchase organic fruits and vegetables as much as possible.
 If they are not available, thoroughly wash or peel all produce to remove at least some of the pesticides.
-Do not worry, there are alternatives.